The Ultimate Guide to Caring for “”Bamboo”” Plants

 Indoor Decoration

-• Use bamboo stalks in vases for a striking centerpiece.
+• Use bamboo stalks in vases for striking centerpieces.

 • Incorporate bamboo into furniture or decor for a natural touch.